ROCm/ROCm.github.io/install.md

 made available in the following packages:

 *  hsa-ext-rocr-dev
-*  OpenCL Developer Preview for version 1.4 is closed source (applies only to this release).
+   this release).

 ### Getting ROCm Source Code
-Modifications can be made to the ROCm 1.4 components by modifying the open source code base and rebuilding the components.
-Source code can be cloned from each of the GitHub repositories using git, or users can use the repo command and the ROCm 1.4 manifest file to download the entire ROCm 1.4 source code.
+Modifications can be made to the ROCm 1.5 components by modifying the open source code base and rebuilding the components.
+Source code can be cloned from each of the GitHub repositories using git, or users can use the repo command and the ROCm 1.5 manifest file to download the entire ROCm 1.5 source code.

 #### Installing repo
 Google's repo tool allows you to manage multiple git repositories